Cvetomird91/errbit-poc-deployment/README.md

+Tested with Ansible 2.0.2.2 with local Redis installed for fact caching.

 Todos:
-- rename local variable vb in block for defining vm_web VirtualBox settings
 - use Nginx to listen on port 80 and redirect on port 3000 where Puma is listening